faithoflifedev/easy_onvif_workspace/README.md

 ## New for version 1.0.7

 This release has logging capabilities through use of the [loggy](https://pub.dev/packages/loggy) package for Dart code and the [flutter_loggy](https://pub.dev/packages/flutter_loggy) package for Flutter code.
-The code includes both a [Dart example](https://pub.dev/packages/easy_onvif/example) and a [Flutter example](https://github.com/faithoflifedev/easy_onvif/tree/main/example/flutter_model) that demonstrate usage.
+The code includes both a [Dart example](https://pub.dev/packages/easy_onvif/example) and a [Flutter example](https://github.com/faithoflifedev/easy_onvif/tree/main/example/flutter_model) that demonstreate usage.
 By default the logging level is set to `LogLevel.error`, which only logs exceptions.

 ## New for version 1.0.0

 As of the 1.0.0 release of this package, there is a cli utility included that can be used to return data for any API call currently supported by the package.
-If you want to get started quickly with the cli utility run these commands in a terminal session:
+If you want to get started quicky with the cli utility run these commands in a termainal session:

 ```sh
 dart pub global activate easy_onvif